hexagon6/yalec/README.md

 ```

 You can just reuse this command everytime you want to renew your certificate.
+This will be like every 2 Month (or 30 days before the certificate validity
+ends).

 During this request, you have to name all domains of the CSR again and tell
 the script, where it finds your webroot by the webdir option.